Visiting Hong Kong Disneyland

-We’d booked a two day ticket for Disney just incase the visa process took longer than we thought but all was working to plan so far and after a 30 minute metro ride we got to Sunny Bay station where the Disneyland train takes you to the park.
+We’d booked a two-day ticket for Hong Kong Disneyland just in case the visa process took longer than we thought but all was working to plan so far and after a 30-minute metro ride we got to Sunny Bay station where the Disneyland train takes you to the park.

 A few minutes later and we were on the Disney express to the park.

-Disneyland Hong Kong is laid out like it’s US cousins with all the attractions and rides you would expect with all the favourites.
+Disneyland Hong Kong is laid out like its US cousins with all the attractions and rides you would expect.

 The only difference you will notice with the Hong Kong park is that it’s on a slightly smaller scale than the Florida Magic Kingdom but we thought this actually made it more manageable and not such a rush to get around all the rides.

 Visiting any Disney park is amazing but visiting in the Holiday season is extra special with all of the Christmas trees and decorations.

 The characters are also dressed up in their Christmas outfits and were lucky enough to get a photo opportunity with Goofy who is one of Annabel favourites.

 We loved the Star Wars Hyperspace Mountain ride which is an indoor and in the dark rollercoaster.